-The Hilarious Way Sofia Vergara and Joe Manganiello Fell in Love—and the Surprising Choices They've Made as a Couple
+Inside Sofia Vergara and Joe Manganiello's Endlessly Charming Love Story - E!
+Online

 That's OK, he'll sneak a Steelers pen into her bag or swap out her coffee-to-go into a Steelers thermal mug.
 Vergara even has a nail file sporting the Steelers logo.
 "Better that he's addicted to that than something else," she added on The Tonight Show.
 "He's at home with his whole outfit, not gambling somewhere in Vegas with strippers.
 I shouldn't complain, right?"

-As of then, Manganiello had not yet been to Vergara's native Colombia—the two times she's been since they were together were for a commercial and a funeral, so quick trips that occurred while he was working.
-So that trip is still in their future.
-And whatever adventures they do share, it'll be because they both want to be there, experiencing it together.
+"GET READY FOR SOME GOOD OLD FASHIONED AFC NORTH FOOTBALL!!!"
+Manganiello rang in last week's game on Instagram.

+But apparently Manganiello doesn't mind that Vergara hasn't adopted his football habit as her own.

-"He always, actually, tells me, he's like, 'You know, one of the things that draws me so much to you is that you were, like, the first woman I went out with that is really, really, like, independent,'" she shared with ET last year.
+"He always, actually, tells me, he's like, 'You know, one of the things that draws me so much to you is that you were, like, the first woman I went out with that is really, really, like, independent,'" she shared with ET in 2017.
 And Joe appreciates that she has her own pursuits.

 "He loves it.
 He supports me in everything," Vergara said.
 "I think he realizes how important it is for us to have opportunities, for women to have our own thing going."

-Especially if dressing up in head-to-toe Steelers gear or playing Dungeons & Dragons is not her thing.
-That's right, Joe Manganiello is a hard-core fan and is now an official D&D consultant.
+Especially if dressing up in head-to-toe Steelers gear or playing Dungeons & Dragons is not her thing, the way, say, getting dressed up for the Vanity Fair Oscar Party is.
+That's right, Manganiello is a hard-core fan and, in case you couldn't tell from his social media accounts, an official D&D consultant.

 "All my friends play.
 All these huge directors, comedians, actors?
 We all play," he wrote in an op-ed for NBC News.
 "My trainer of the past eight years, who is a CrossFit champion—6'2, 245 pounds of solid muscle—is the most hardcore encyclopedia of fantasy novel information you'll ever find."